runawayhorse001/GenAI_Best_Practices/doc/source/evaluation.rst

     in my opinion, non-essential to focus on.
 These methods tend to perform poorly whenever reasoning is required, making them too inaccurate as scorers for most LLM evaluation criteria.
-Additionally, more advanced metrics, such as GEval :ref:`geval`, provide significantly better alternatives.
+Additionally, more advanced metrics, such as GEval :ref:`sec_geval`, provide significantly better alternatives.

 - **BLEU (Bilingual Evaluation Understudy):**